PrashanthKolakani-ZS/learning-java/documents/Assignments.md

 Note: Please only pickup an assignment that has been allotted by the instructor.

+## Assignment-0

+Create an account on GitHub if you don't already have one.

+Create a **private** repository in GitHub.

+Ensure the repository is **private** else your assignments won't be accepted.

+Name the repository appropriately.
+For example, _zs-java-assignments-<your-name>_.
+Replace _<your-name>_ with your name in lower-case.

+The aim of this repository will be to contain all your assignments.

+Initialize this repository with a .gitignore file.
+You can do that at the time of the repository creation.
+Choose the Java template for .gitignore.
+However, since we'll be using IntelliJ and Gradle, you should add their respective ignorable files and directories in the .gitignore.
+Refer .gitignore of this project.

+create pull request from feature branch to main/master branch and add mentors/trainers as reviewers.

 ## Assignment-1

 Create a class SystemInfo.java in a proper package related to this assignment.